EugeneCore/litebase/readme.md

 Litebase works with collections of documents.
 At the moment of the first document saving, a storage folder will be created next to Litebase index.js.
-All collectons will be contained inside the storage folder.
+All collections will be contained inside the storage folder.
-Every collection stored in a separate file and contains an array of document objects.
+Each collection will be stored in a separate file and contain an array of document objects.

 For example, a possible collection with name "users" will be stored by:

 ```
 project
 └── litebase
+	└── index.js
     └── storage
         └── users
 ```